mpoisot/snakes/docs/backend.md

 ## VS Code & Docker

 It turns out VScode has an excellent official [docker extension](https://code.visualstudio.com/docs/remote/containers).
 There's an ok GUI for starting and stopping containers, but really the command line is better for that.

-What's amazing is VSCode can connect to container and run from *inside* there.
+What's amazing is VSCode can connect to container and run from _inside_ there.
 That means intellisense happily finds those linux-only python libraries that wouldn't install in MacOS land.
 I can run Jupyter notebooks and interactive python files and everything works.

 ### devcontainer.json

-VScode uses [devcontainer.json](../.devcontainer/devcontainer.json) to configure the instance of VScode that runs *inside* the container.
+VScode uses [devcontainer.json](../.devcontainer/devcontainer.json) to configure the instance of VScode that runs _inside_ the container.
 Here are a few key fields I modified and the [docs](https://code.visualstudio.com/docs/remote/containers#_devcontainerjson-reference).

 - `service` & `runServices` This is the service name in the Compose file to build and run the default container for this project.
 Since I only run one of the 2 services at any given time, `runServices` needs to be set or it defaults to starting all services.
 Initially for prod and dev use the same server port which meant bind failures trying to start both.
 - `workspaceFolder` before I set this VS Code would ask every time where to find the workspace files.
 Set it to the same folder where the project is mounted (or where your code is COPY'd).
 - `extensions` these VScode extensions are automatically installed inside the container.
 Otherwise you have to manually install them from the extensions every time the container changes.
-- `python.pythonPath` set to the locatation of the python executable.
+- `python.pythonPath` set to the location of the python executable.
 I had to set this after switching to virtualenv.

 ### .devcontainer/docker-compose.yml